wp-plugins/appreplica/readme.txt

 = How to use =

-Sign up for a free account on Appreplica.com to setup and configure the apps you wish to add to your Wordpress powered websites.
-Then install our free plugin, provide it your API key (available from your account on Appreplica.com), and add the desired apps to the your Wordpress pages by adding the corresponding shortcodes to one or more of your defined Pages.
+Sign up for a free account on Appreplica.com to setup and configure the apps you wish to add to your WordPress powered websites.
+Then install our free plugin, provide it your API key (available from your account on Appreplica.com), and add the desired apps to the your WordPress pages by adding the corresponding shortcodes to one or more of your defined Pages.

 == Installation ==